AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 AEM Forms on JEE uses the Referrer Filter feature to block CSRF attacks.
 The following terms are used in this section to describe the Referrer Filtering mechanism:

 * **Allowed Referrer:** A Referrer is the address of the source page that sends a request to the server.
 For JSP pages or forms, the Referrers is usually the previous page in the browsing history.
 Referrer for images are usually the pages on which the images are displayed.
 You can identify the Referrer that are allowed access to your server resources by adding them to the Allowed Referrer list.
 * **Allowed Referrer Exceptions:** You may want to restrict the scope of access for a particular Referrer in your Allowed Referrer list.
 To enforce this restriction you can add individual paths of that Referrer to the Allowed Referrer Exceptions list.
-Requests originating from paths in the Allowed Referrer Exceptions list are prevented from invoking any resource on the forms server.
+Requests originating from paths in the Allowed Referrer Exceptions list are prevented from invoking any resource on the Forms Server.
 You can define Allowed Referrer Exceptions for a specific application and also use a global list of exceptions that apply to all applications.
 * **Allowed URIs:** This is a list of resources that are to be served without checking the Referrer Header.
 Resources, for example, help pages, that do not result in state changes on the server, can be added to this list.
 The resources in the Allowed URIs list are never blocked by the Referrer Filter irrespective of who the Referrer is.
 * **Null Referrer:** A server request that is not associated with or does not originate from a parent web page is considered to be a request from a Null Referrer.
 For example, when you open a new browser window, type an address, and press enter, the Referrer sent to the server is null.
 A desktop application (.NET or SWING) making an HTTP request to a web server, also sends a Null Referrer to the server.